pballent/hia-covid/index.md

 ## SUMMARY OF FINDINGS
 - Multicollinearity between many measures poses challenges to analysis
-   - Examples of highly correlated variables: percent living in poverty and percent with Bachelor's degree or higher, and both of these correlate with median income of a given county.
+   - Examples of highly correlated variables: percent living in poverty and percent with Bachelor's degree or higher, and both of these correlate with the median income of a given county.
 Mobility data indicating "staying at home" correlates highly with higher income counties, which also tend to be urban areas rather than rural or remote areas.
    - To somewhat reduce multicollinearity, I used Variable Inflation Factor (VIF) analysis and tried to reduce the number of correlated variables that I included in any of my models.
    - For example, I consistently used poverty percentage instead of median income at the county level because the former had a VIF of 8.8 and the latter had a VIF of 5.4.
 - Data at a county level is fairly imprecise due to heterogeneity within counties
    - Ex: Boston, Newton, Lowell, and Weston are in the same county but are very different communities in terms of their income per capita, poverty rates, racial/ethnic makeup, housing density, etc.
-- Percentage of population identifying as Black is a significant predictor of death toll for COVID-19, although this measure is correlated with other measures that also act as predictors for higher per capita death toll from COVID-19.
+- Percentage of county population identifying as Black is a predictor of death rate due to COVID-19 per 100,000 population
-- There were many omitted variables in this analysis, such as the rate of true disease prevalence, county level differences in how COVID-19 cases and deaths are recorded and reported, the rate of hospitalizations, test positivity rates, and many others
+- There were many omitted variables in this analysis, such as the rate of true disease prevalence, county-level differences in how COVID-19 cases and deaths are recorded and reported, the rate of hospitalizations, test positivity rates, and many others
 - Many models of deaths (either new deaths or total death toll from COVID-19 show an increase in adjusted R squared up until the early Fall of 2020, and then falls in adjusted R squared later.
 This may be due to a more widespread disease toll that is affecting nearly all US counties more “equally” than before (at the county level)

 ## SPECIFIC FINDINGS